 Meeting at least once every year, SCIC reviews and assesses the implementation of, and compliance with, CCAMLR's conservation measures.

-SCIC also reviews information on Illegal, unreported and unregulated (IUU) fishing, the operation of the System of Inspection and works with the Scientific Committee and the CCAMLR Scheme of International Scientific Observation to make recommendations on improvements and priorities.
+SCIC also reviews information on Illegal, unreported and unregulated (IUU) fishing, the operation of the System of Inspection and works with the Scientific Committee and the CCAMLR Scheme of International Scientific Observation (SISO) to make recommendations on improvements and priorities.

 To address technical or other specific issues, SCIC establishes working groups as required.